Embassy of Japan, London

 The Embassy of Japan in London is the diplomatic mission of Japan in the United Kingdom.
 The embassy occupies a large Victorian building on Piccadilly opposite Green Park, which is Grade II listed.
-It was once the former Junior Constitutional Club, which was the first building in London to have its exterior entirely clad in marble.
+It was formerly the Junior Constitutional Club, which was the first building in London to have its exterior entirely clad in marble.

+From 1913 to 1937 the Japanese Embassy was located at 10 Grosvenor Square.